MelonKony/webdev/content/docs/millmint/vekllei/language.md

 ### 2.2 📰 Topet

 **Topet**, sometimes called *Vekllei Form* or *Vekllei hieroglyphs* is the formal writing system in Vekllei.
 Topet incorporates logographic and neosyllabic/abugida-type components and has some 3,450 unique characters in modern usage.
-Although proto-glyphs and a primitive runic system had been used in *Islandi*-era Vekllei since at least the 8th Century BC, by the time *Quutetast* influences had arrived with Inuit settlement in the 4th Century AD the parent scripts had at least partially fused into early Topet, called *hieyeric*.
+Although proto-glyphs and a primitive runic system had been used in *Islandi*-era Vekllei since at least the 8th Century BC, by the time *Quutetast* influences had arrived with Inuit settlement in the 4th Century AD the parent scripts had at least partially fused into early Topet, called *Hieyeric*.
 In Vekllei, *Topet* is the national language alongside its sister-form, [*Rapotenne*](/docs/millmint/vekllei/language/#23--rapotenne) and [*Spoken Vekllei*](/docs/millmint/vekllei/language/#21--spoken-vekllei).
 Topet has no clear lineage from Scandinavian or Inuit languages, and so is rarely understood outside of the territories where it is an official or significant minority language, which represents some 25 million people.

 #### 2.2.1 Overview